 What is the Canada Organic Regime?

-The Canada Organic Regime refers to the organic certification system outlined in the Organic Products Regulations, 2009.
-The purpose of the Canada Organic Regime is to regulate all parties involved in the certification of agricultural organic products and to verify all applicable regulatory requirements, standards and guidance documents are being met.
+The Canada Organic Regime refers to the organic certification system outlined in Part 13 of the Safe Food for Canadians Regulations.
+The purpose of the Canada Organic Regime is to regulate all parties involved in the certification of organic products and to verify all applicable regulatory requirements, standards and guidance documents are being met.

 Who is responsible for the Canada Organic Regime?

 The CFIA oversees, monitors and enforces the requirements of the Canada Organic Regime using a third-party service delivery model that includes conformity verification bodies, certification bodies and organic operators.